cmotek/charlieschnuckshouseofscares/README.md

 Create better background image in terms of shading.
 Will let this one fly.
 Not the best thing on the planet but still pretty good.
 I may try and do another version with better shading on the leaves, but I prefer the shading on the leaves and the skull on this one.
 Text placement is a little better on the previous one.
 Now to do research on pixelated backgrounds.

 02/15/2022
+Built the charlie page, which of course, will be replaced with the actual website, but was good practice for how Flask uses routes to navigate between pages.
+The ultimate important thing about the updates for today is that I worked to harness the background image and the ENTER link for the website in the appropriate station.
+Now, I just have to create the ENTER image that I want to use instead of text and create the entry audio!?! for the website modeled off the title pages for Resident Evil.